Jan 23, 2019

 To earn the B.A. in History:

-I. Complete 33 credits in History (15 of these credits must be at the 3000 level)
+I. Complete 33 credits in History (15 of these credits must be at or above the 3000 level)

 -the four introductory survey courses (12 cr):